 3. Nuts & Seeds

 Although these are separate food groups, nuts, and seeds are great sources of vitamin E. Simply consuming an ounce of sunflower seeds or almonds gives you half the daily recommended amount of vitamin E for adults.
-Studies have shown that vitamin E plays a role in slowing down AMD’s effects and may help prevent cataracts.
+Studies have shown that vitamin E may play a role in slowing down AMD’s effects and may help prevent cataracts.
 Additionally, certain nuts and seeds contain omega-3 fatty acids as well.
 Chia seeds, flax seeds, walnuts, and almonds are all great foods for eye health.

 4. Legumes & Beans